INSTRUCTIONS FOR INTERNATIONAL STUDENTS

 Important: Graduate programs in the following departments have program-specific applications: Applied Medicine and Rehabilitation;

-Psychology; and Communication Disorders, and Counseling, School, and Educational Psychology.
+Psychology; Social Work; and Communication Disorders, and Counseling, School, and Educational Psychology.
 Applicants to these programs must contact the program coordinator or visit the department's Web site prior to submitting any admission materials. [details].

 Indiana State University

 Step 1: Submit the following to Graduate Admissions (at right).

 - $65.00 application fee (nonrefundable).
 Payable by Visa, MasterCard, or check or money order payable to Indiana State University (include SSN or student ID).
 No cash accepted.
 An application cannot be evaluated until the fee has been received.
 ISU students returning within two years from their last enrollment will be exempt from the $65.00 fee.

 - Official transcripts (or certified copies - certified by the issuing institution) for all institutions attended (undergraduate and graduate)